-Stars Shine At MET Gala, Showcasing Black Dandyism
+Stars Shine At Met Gala, Showcasing Black Dandyism

 And musician and designer Pharrell Williams, another co-chair, looked snappy in a short, pearl-encrusted white jacket and flared black tuxedo trousers.

-US singer/songwriter Pharrell Williams arrives for the 2025 Met Gala at the Metropolitan Museum of Art on May 5, 2025, in New York.

-Tailored suits, bejeweled brooches, canes and jaunty hats were de rigueur for the men.
+Tailored suits, bejeweled brooches and jaunty hats were de rigueur for the men.

 Rapper Doechii wore a logo-heavy Louis Vuitton cream shorts suit with burgundy accents, a cigar dangling between her lips.

-US actress Zendaya arrives for the 2025 Met Gala at the Metropolitan Museum of Art on May 5, 2025, in New York.
-Photos by Angela WEISS / AFP

-And actor Zendaya, always a huge hit at the gala, stunned in a slim white suit and dramatic brimmed hat -- perhaps some bridal chic now that she is engaged to Tom Holland?
+And actress Zendaya, always a huge hit at the gala, stunned in a slim white suit and dramatic brimmed hat -- perhaps some bridal chic now that she is engaged to Tom Holland?

-Last to arrive at the party was Rihanna, cradling her new baby bump in an all-black ensemble after revealing she was pregnant as the event began.

-Rihanna attends the 2025 Met Gala Celebrating "Superfine: Tailoring Black Style" at Metropolitan Museum of Art on May 05, 2025 in New York City.
-Dia Dipasupil/Getty Images/AFP

 'New sense of importance'